 Each lesson contains Say in Tagalog exercises which will help you review for the Self-evaluation Quiz (SEQ) at the end of each lesson.

-The exercises are not just say and repeat type drills but are a mixture of teaching techniques.
-Do not skip the lessons!
-There is a lot of new material covered in most of the lessons.
+The exercises are not just say and repeat type drills but usually contain a good deal of new material to learn.
+Do not skip the exercises!
+There is a lot of new material covered in most of the exercises.

 If you have no trouble with all the exercises in the lesson, you are ready for the Self-Evaluation Quiz.